ltworf/international_code_of_conduct/CODE_OF_CONDUCT.md

 Skill discrimination is absolutely fine
 ---------------------------------------

 Unlike other code of conducts, this allows skill discrimination.

-Contributors are not paid to be teachers.
+Everyone is welcome to contribute according to their skill level and more experienced contributors are encouraged to act as mentors.

-It is nice if they have time and patience to mentor potential contributors, but it is also fine to turn down low quality contributions with little explaination.
+It is nice if they have time and patience to mentor potential contributors, but since time is a limited resource, it is also fine to turn down low quality contributions with little explaination.

+New contributors are expected to respond to comments and be willing to improve the quality of their contribution.

 Conflict resolution
 -------------------